Student Success Mentors

 Join the Team

-The SSM program will be accepting applications from Monday, April 17th – Tuesday, May 30th for the 2023-2024 academic year.
+The SSM program is now hiring for the Spring 2024 semester!
+The application will close on Friday, December 15, 2023.
 Below, you can find a description of the Student Success Mentor (SSM) position, roles, responsibilities, and the requirements to become an SSM.
 Additionally, we encourage you to visit the SSM Application Tip site created by Student Success Mentors to learn about what makes for a successful application to the SSM Program.

 Position, Roles, Responsibilities, and Requirements

-- Attending required training sessions in January and February
+- Attend required training sessions in January and February 2024.

-- Demonstrated success as a college student and be either current students at LaGuardia Community College with a minimum of 24 completed credits and two semesters with a minimum GPA of 3.0 or higher or recent graduates attending a four-year college.
+- Demonstrated success as a college student and be either a current student at LaGuardia Community College with a minimum of 24 completed credits and two semesters with a minimum GPA of 3.0 or higher or a recent graduate attending a four-year college.
 Academic success is a priority in the SSM program.
 However, we understand that some students may have had less success earlier on in their studies.
 Ultimately, we seek to acknowledge students who can demonstrate growth through recent success.

 - Be proficient in English; proficiency in other languages is a plus.